Category Archives: British Royals

 ‘James I and his royal progeny’ by Charles Turner, published by Samuel Woodburn, after Willem de Passe mezzotint, published 1814 NPG D9808 © National Portrait Gallery, London

 On March 24, 1603, Queen Elizabeth I of England died and James became King James I of England.
 Since none of the children of King Henry VIII had children, James was the senior heir of King Henry VII through his eldest daughter Margaret Tudor.
 (King Henry VII → Margaret Tudor married King James IV of Scotland → King James V of Scotland → Mary, Queen of Scots → King James VI of Scotland).
-Anne was pregnant when Queen Elizabeth died, so James set out for England without her.
+Anne was pregnant when Queen Elizabeth I died, so James left for England without her.
 Anne miscarried the child in May 1603 and joined James in England when she had recovered.
 James and Anne were crowned King and Queen of England at Westminster Abbey on July 25, 1603.
 Religion provided another conflict.
 Although Anne was raised a Lutheran, she refused to take Communion during the Church of England coronation at Westminster Abbey.
 There were suspicions that Anne secretly converted to Roman Catholicism which put James in an awkward situation as King of England.

 Anne in mourning for her son Henry, Prince of Wales; Credit – Wikipedia